Skip to main content

 git rm --cached [file]

-NOTE: With that --cached option, the file won't be deleted, which will show up as an unstaged file in the output of git status.
-If you want it to stay there untracked, add it in the .gitignore file.
+NOTE: With the --cached option, the file isn't deleted; it will show up as an unstaged file in the output of git status.
+To keep it untracked, add it to the .gitignore file.

 Change an existing file path and stage that move